Krogzilla: Party Marty

 Plot: Krogzilla entertains at a child's birthday party, dressed as a purple monster character named Party Marty.

 Edwards and many of his friends have personally held jobs entertaining at children's birthday parties, though Edwards has never had to dress in a costume.
 He enjoyed coming up with a children's character to exist in the world of the show and since he felt that clowns, Barney the Dinosaur, Dora the Explorer, and Sesame Street characters had been over-done, he decided to draw inspiration from the children's television series Yo Gabba Gabba! instead.
 Edwards has stated that his children are fans of the series and that he himself enjoys the show's design.
 Edwards' niece Eva Hooten, who had played the girl in the previous episode, was cast as another girl in this episode, while his wife Vicki Edwards and his sons Elliot Edwards and Nathaniel Edwards also played roles in the episode.
 Nathaniel was two years old when he recorded his lines, and wouldn't record them until Josh Greene's dog was brought into the booth.
-Edwards wanted to feature a scene with Krogzilla jumping in and popping a bounce house, as well as moments with a pinata, and a table of presents, but these were not animated due to budget and schedule restraints.
+Edwards wanted to feature a scene with Krogzilla jumping in and popping a bounce house, as well as moments with a piñata, and a table of presents, but these were not animated due to budget and schedule restraints.
 A joke where Krogzilla makes a balloon that could be interpreted as either a sword or a penis was not in the original script, but was conceived of by the animators.